LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 Note that the transformation is performed w.r.t. the parent frame.

 ## The Rotational Transformation
 The rotation transformation is defined by setting the first argument as ``xrotate``,  ``yrotate``, or ``zrotate``.
-The second argument is the rotation angle in radius.
+The second argument is the rotation angle in radians.
 Note that the rotation is performed w.r.t. the parent frame.

 ```
 R = makehgtform('yrotate', pi/2);